jiyong-park/jiyong-park.github.io/_pages/data.md

   * [Data and Replication Code][MS22-1]

 2. **Park, J.**, Son, Y., and Angst, C., 2022.
-“Value of Centralized IT in Building Resilience During Crises: Evidence from U.S. Higher Education’s Transition to Emergency Remote Teaching,” ***MIS Quarterly***, conditionally accepted.
+“Value of Centralized IT in Building Resilience During Crises: Evidence from U.S. Higher Education’s Transition to Emergency Remote Teaching,” ***MIS Quarterly***, forthcoming.
   * [Data and Replication Code][MISQ22-1]